FontanaA/PySort/README.md

 	selection(x)
 	x is a list of numbers (non negative)
 4. stalin function
-	Ued to selection sort a list of numbers from greatest to least using the leading sorting algorith, which also compresses the list quite 	drastically. ex. aort.stalin([1, 7  99, 38, 1451, 254, 23452435, 4]) || stalin(rand_list(0, 100, 100))
+	Ued to selection sort a list of numbers from greatest to least using the leading sorting algorith, which also compresses the list quite drastically. ex. sort.stalin([1, 7  99, 38, 1451, 254, 23452435, 4]) || stalin(rand_list(0, 100, 100))
 	stalin(x)
+	x is a list of numbers (non negative)
+5. bogosort function
+	used to sort a list of numbers by randomising the list until it is in the right order.
+(This is reaaaaalllly slow for any list and really only works in time for lists less than 6) ex. sort.bogosort([1, 7  99, 38, 1451, 254, 23452435, 4]) || bogosort(rand_list(0, 100, 5)) bogosort(x)
 	x is a list of numbers (non negative)